-The red variety is a new breed between ( St. Laurent x Blue Portuguese ) x Alibernet ( Odessky Cherny ).
+The red grape variety is a new breed between ( St. Laurent x Blue Portuguese ) x Alibernet ( Odessky Cherny ).
 The crossing took place in 1965 in Lednice (South Moravia) in the then Czechoslovakia by a team around Vilém crinkly (1924-2013).
-The variety was taken over in Germany by Hermann Jäger in Ockenheim (Rheinhessen) and further processed.
-Of the variety protection was granted in 1991.
-The early ripening vine is resistant to winter frost and Botrytis, She yields dark-colored, tannic Red wines with aromas of sour cherries and Cassis (blackcurrants).
-These are often used as a blend teinturier (Dye grape) used.
+The variety was taken over in Germany by Hermann Jäger in Ockenheim (Rheinhessen) and further cultivated.
+The variety protection was granted in 1991.
+The early ripening vine is resistant to wintry ones frost and Botrytis, It produces dark-colored, tannic Red wines with aromas of sour cherries and Cassis (black currants).
+These are often blended as teinturier (Dye grape) used.
 The variety is in Czech Republic (33 ha) and in the Slovakia (39 ha) cultivated.
-In 2010, a total of 72 hectares of vineyards were reported (Statistics Kym Anderson ).
+In 2010 a total of 72 hectares of vineyards were reported (Statistics Kym Anderson ).